 How to apply for a Fulbright scholarship?

-Plan in advance: Most of the scholarship applications open about 15 months prior to the estimated grant date and have a submission deadline of about four months.
+Plan: Most of the scholarship applications open about 15 months before the estimated grant date and have a submission deadline of about four months.
 Hence it is important that an applicant begins to gather all the required documents at least two years before the expected grant date.

 All US citizens, both natives and naturalized, are eligible to apply for exchange scholarships to any of the partner nations.
 Non-US citizens living in America cannot apply for a Fulbright grant.
 Those holding a dual citizenship with the United States are, however, eligible to study in any of the partner nations, but not in the US.

 Those applying to study at a foreign nation must be able to speak English and the language of that country proficiently to be considered a competitive candidate.
 Since US candidates have a choice of 50 countries to choose from for an exchange program, they need to cater to these grant requirements before deciding on a country of their choice.

 The application process